-- Several medium voltage lines are underground meanwhile, four kilometres more in the report period. - Six kilometres of a 220-kV-line in the SPA "Havellaendisches Luch" have been marked with bird diverters (spirals).
+- Several medium voltage lines are underground meanwhile, 3,1 km more in the report period (1,5 km Tucheim, 1,6 km Borne/Bergholz) - 26,5 kilometres of a 220-kV-line in the SPA "Havellaendisches Luch" have been marked with bird diverters (RIBE marker). - 22,5 kilometres of a 110-kV-line near the SPA "Belziger Landschaftswiesen" have been marked with bird diverters.

-What is the size of the populations affected by these corrective measures?
+What is the size of the populations affected by these corrective measures? • 100% How effective were these measures? ☐ Effective (collision with power lines reduced by more than 50%) X Partially effective (collision with power lines reduced by 10-49%) ☐ Ineffective (collision with power lines reduced by less than 10%) ☐ Not applicable1

-• about 40 %

-How effective were these measures?

-Effective (collision with power lines reduced by more than 50%)

-X Partially effective (collision with power lines reduced by 10-49%)

-□ Ineffective (collision with power lines reduced by less than 10%)

-□ Not applicable1